eraofchaos/eraofchaos.github.io/Items/unt_38.md

  [Materials](/Items/){: .btn .btn--primary}[Artifacts](/Items/Artifacts/){: .btn .btn--success}[Units](/Items/Units/){: .btn .btn--warning}[Heroes](/Items/Heroes/){: .btn .btn--danger}[Consumables](/Items/Consumables/){: .btn .btn--info}[Unknown](/Items/Unknown/){: .btn .btn--primary}

 ## Details
- **Description:** Once you have gathered 30 soul tokens you can summon a Roc, an SR aptitude unit.
+ **Description:** Once you have gathered 80 soul tokens you can summon a Medusa.
+Tokens can also be used to upgrade or increase the rank of medusas.

  **Quality:** <span style="color: #DA70D6">OK</span>